TheKashe/arbot/README.md

 The parts I have came in my posession randomly through different projects.
 But building a robot - one size doesn't fit all.
 Maybe in the future I'm going to change something - remplace the platform, the motorboard or the way the robot communicates with the outside world.

-From the software design point of view it of course means it makes sense to make it modular, and modular means interfaces and implementations.
-At least as long as the features of the modules remain similar.
+From the software design point of view it makes sense to make it modular, and modular means interfaces and implementations -at least as long as the features of the modules remain similar.
 That's why the arbot is implemented in c++, with classes and inheritance.

 At the moment there are just 4 classes: